-Enhancing Patient Education to Grow a DPC Practice
+Enhancing Patient Education to Attract and Retain Patients

 Discover an insightful interview with Stephani McGirr, a DPC Marketing expert, where she shares valuable guidance on patient education for attracting and retaining patients.